tralves/groceries-ns-vue/README.md

 - NativeScript animation;
 - NativeScript http lib to connect to a backend service;
 - NativeScript-cli (`tns`) to build/debug in Android and iOS;
-- Rollup for bundling vue, scss and ES6 (see [nativescript-vue-rollup-template](https://github.com/tralves/nativescript-vue-rollup-template));
+- Webpack for bundling vue, scss and ES6 (see [nativescript-vue-webpack-template](https://github.com/tralves/nativescript-vue-webpack-template));

 ## Video demo